microsoft/vscode-docs/docs/remote/faq.md

 * [Remote-WSL License](https://marketplace.visualstudio.com/items/ms-vscode-remote.remote-wsl/license)
 * [Remote-Containers License](https://marketplace.visualstudio.com/items/ms-vscode-remote.remote-containers/license)

-### Why aren't the Remote Development extensions or their components open source?
+### Why aren't the Remote Development extensions or their components open-source?

-The Visual Studio Code Remote Development extensions and their related components use an [open planning, issue, and feature request process](https://aka.ms/vscode-remote/feedback), but are not currently open-source.
-As with other service-based extensions such as [Visual Studio LiveShare](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare-pack) and [IntelliCode](https://marketplace.visualstudio.com/items/VisualStudioExptTeam.vscodeintellicode), we have made the decision to keep them closed source.
-This is because the VS Code Remote extensions are also used in fully managed remote development services like [those announced at //build 2019](https://aka.ms/vsfutures).

 The Visual Studio Code Remote Development extensions and their related components use an [open planning, issue, and feature request process](https://aka.ms/vscode-remote/feedback), but are not currently open source.
-While not required to use the extensions, portions of them are used in fully managed remote development services like [those announced at //build 2019](https://aka.ms/vsfutures).
-Given that these services also support other proprietary products (e.g. Visual Studio), the extensions are available under a Microsoft pre-release license like other service-based, cross-product extensions such as [Visual Studio IntelliCode](https://marketplace.visualstudio.com/items/VisualStudioExptTeam.vscodeintellicode/license) and [Visual Studio Live Share](https://marketplace.visualstudio.com/items/MS-vsliveshare.vsliveshare-pack/license) were during their preview periods.
+The extensions share source code which is also used in fully managed remote development services like [those announced at //build 2019](https://aka.ms/vsfutures).
+Given that these services also support other proprietary products (for example Visual Studio IDE), the extensions are available under a Microsoft pre-release license like other service-based, cross-product extensions such as [Visual Studio IntelliCode](https://marketplace.visualstudio.com/items/VisualStudioExptTeam.vscodeintellicode/license) and [Visual Studio Live Share](https://marketplace.visualstudio.com/items/MS-vsliveshare.vsliveshare-pack/license) were during their preview periods.

-See the [Visual Studio Code and `Code - OSS` Differences](https://github.com/microsoft/vscode/wiki/Distro-Diffs) and [Microsoft Extension Licenses](/docs/supporting/oss-extensions.md) articles for more information.
+See the [Visual Studio Code and 'Code - OSS' Differences](https://github.com/microsoft/vscode/wiki/Distro-Diffs) and [Microsoft Extension Licenses](/docs/supporting/oss-extensions.md) articles for more information.

 ### Will you charge for the extensions once they exit "Preview"?